the-machine-hall/nfsrb/README.md

 # NFS root file system builder #

-The tools in this repo allow to create NFS root file systems for OpenBSD from an OpenBSD host automatically.
+The tools in this repo allow to create NFS root file systems for OpenBSD from OpenBSD, NetBSD or GNU/Linux automatically.

 ## Prerequisites ##